useblocks/sphinx-needs/docs/directives/needuml.rst

 Chaining diagrams
 +++++++++++++++++
-As PlantUML Need objects are using internally ``needuml`` to define their diagrams, all features are available and ``uml()`` can be used multiple time on different levels of a planned architecture.
+PlantUML Need objects uses the ``needuml`` directive internally to define their diagrams.
+All features are available and ``uml()`` can be used multiple time on different levels of a planned architecture.

 .. tab-set::